librenms/librenms/INSTALL.md

     cp config.php.default config.php
     vim config.php

-change lines 6-9 to match your db config change lines 17 and 20 to 'librenms' change line 31 to match your most common read-only SNMP community string

-copy sql commands to db server

-    scp -r build.sql <ip>:

-Subsitute your database server's IP address.
-If it's local host, the above step is unnecessary.

-## On DB Server ##

-    mysql -ulibrenms -p < build.sql

-This assumes you used the username `librenms`.
-If you used something different, adjust here.
+Change the values to the right of the equal sign for lines beginning with `$config[db_]` to match your database information as setup above.

+Change the value of `$config['snmp']['community']` from `public` to whatever your read-only SNMP community is.
+If you have multiple communities, set it to the most common.

+Initiate the follow database with the following command:

+    php build-base.php

 ## On the NMS ##